apache/beam/playground/get_your_code.md

 ## Step 3.
 Create a link or embed

-Once you uploaded or otherwise prepared your code, you can get it shown in the Playground.
+Once you have uploaded or otherwise prepared your code, you can get it shown in the Playground.
 Choose any of the following ways.

 ### Direct Link to the Standalone Playground Web App